GetanehT/Restaurant-Booking-System/README.md

 1. Navigating the Website

-*Home Page: Access the home page by clicking the "Home" link in the navigation bar.
+* Home Page: Access the home page by clicking the "Home" link in the navigation bar.
 Here, you will find information about the restaurant and its offerings.
 * Menu: Click on the "Menu" link to view the restaurant's food and drink offerings.
 Each item includes descriptions in multiple languages and pricing.
-*Reservation: To make a reservation, click on the "Reservation" link in the navigation bar.
+* Reservation: To make a reservation, click on the"Reservation" link in the navigation bar.

 2. Making a Reservation
 Step-by-Step Process